Michael Fried

 Michael Martin Fried (born April 12, 1939 in New York City) is a modernist art critic and art historian.
 He studied at Princeton University and Harvard University and was a Rhodes Scholar at Merton College, Oxford.
 He is the J.R.
-Herbert Boone Professor Emeritus of Humanities and Art History at the Johns Hopkins University, Baltimore, Maryland, United States.
+Herbert Boone Professor Emeritus of Humanities and Art History at the Johns Hopkins University.

-Fried's contribution to art historical discourse involved the debate over the origins and development of modernism.
-Along with Fried, this debate's interlocutors include other theorists and critics such as Clement Greenberg, T. J. Clark, and Rosalind Krauss.
+Fried's contribution to art history discourse involves debate over the development of modernism.
+This debate's interlocutors include Clement Greenberg, T. J. Clark, and Rosalind E. Krauss.
 From the early 1960s, he was also close to philosopher Stanley Cavell.
+Fried is also a published poet.

 Fried was elected to the American Academy of Arts and Sciences in 1985 and the American Philosophical Society in 2003.

 Early career

-Fried describes his early career in the introduction to Art and Objecthood: Essays and Reviews (1998), an anthology of his art criticism in the 60s and 70s.
-Although he majored in English at Princeton it was there that he became interested in writing art criticism.
-While at Princeton he met the artist Frank Stella and through him Walter Darby Bannard.
-In 1958, he wrote a letter to Clement Greenberg expressing his admiration for his writing and first met him in the Spring of that year.
-In September 1958, he moved to Oxford, Ruskin School of Drawing and Fine Art, and then to London, England, in 1961-62, where he studied philosophy part-time at University College London (UCL), under Stuart Hampshire and Richard Wollheim.
-In 1961 Hilton Kramer offered him the post of London correspondent for the journal Arts.
-In the fall of 1961, Fried began his friendship with the sculptor Anthony Caro, who invited him to write the introduction to his Whitechapel Art Gallery exhibition in 1963.
+Fried describes his early career in the introduction to Art and Objecthood: Essays and Reviews (1998), an anthology of his art criticism in the 1960s and 70s.
+He majored in English at Princeton, and it was there that he became interested in writing art criticism.
+While at Princeton, he met the artist Frank Stella and through him Walter Darby Bannard.
+In 1958, he wrote a letter to Clement Greenberg expressing his admiration for his writing and first met him in the spring of that year.
+In September 1958, he moved to the Oxford Ruskin School of Drawing and Fine Art, and then to London, England, in 1961-62, where he studied philosophy part-time at University College London (UCL), under Stuart Hampshire and Richard Wollheim.
+In 1961, Hilton Kramer offered him the post of London correspondent for the journal Arts.
+In the fall of 1961, Fried began his friendship with the sculptor Anthony Caro, who invited him to write the introduction to his Whitechapel Gallery exhibition in 1963.

-In 1962 Fried had a short collection of eight poems ("In Other Hands") published by Fantasy Press in Oxford, the first of others to come.
+In 1962 Fried had a short collection of eight poems (In Other Hands) published by Fantasy Press in Oxford.
 In the late summer of that year, he returned to the U.S, where he combined studying for a Ph.D in art history at Harvard with writing art criticism, initially for Art International.
-In 1965 he curated the exhibition "Three American painters: Kenneth Noland, Jules Olitski, Frank Stella" at Harvard's Fogg Art Museum.
+In 1965, he curated the exhibition "Three American painters: Kenneth Noland, Jules Olitski, Frank Stella" at Harvard's Fogg Art Museum.

-"Art and Objecthood"
+Theoretical contributions

-In his essay "Art and Objecthood", published in 1967, Fried argued that Minimalism's focus on the viewer's experience, rather than the relational properties of the work of art exemplified by modernism, made the work of art indistinguishable from one's general experience of the world.
-Minimalism (or "literalism" as Fried called it) offered an experience of "theatricality" or "presence" rather than "presentness" (a condition that required continual renewal).
-The essay inadvertently opened the door to establishing a theoretical basis for Minimalism as a movement based in a conflicting mode of phenomenological experience than the one offered by Fried.
+In his essay "Art and Objecthood", published in 1967, Fried argues that minimalism's focus on the viewer's experience, rather than the relational properties of the work of art exemplified by modernism, makes the work of art indistinguishable from one's general experience of the world.
+Minimalism (or "literalism" as Fried called it) offers an experience of "theatricality" or "presence" rather than "presentness" (a condition that requires continual renewal).
+The essay opened the door to establishing a theoretical basis for minimalism as a movement based in a conflicting mode of phenomenological experience than the one offered by Fried.